1. Regulatory framework

 Yes.

 Games of luck, betting and betting on horse racing operators must comply with a wide range of requirements to obtain and maintain their licences.
-These requirements include, but are not limited to, good reputation and lack of criminal record of the operator and its directors and legal representatives, articles of association being limited to the activity addressed in the licence agreement, and a transparent corporation structure and organisation chart which will not prevent the Administration to supervise effectively.
+These requirements include, but are not limited to, a good reputation and lack of a criminal record of the operator and its directors and legal representatives; articles of association being limited to the activity addressed in the licence agreement; and a transparent corporation structure and organisation chart which will not prevent the Administration from supervising effectively.

-To obtain a licence to have authorisation for operating betting activities in a workplace, a workplace opening and operation licence should be obtained and: (i) the individual operator must be a Turkish citizen; (ii) the legal entity operator must employ at least one employee to operate the activities.
+To obtain a licence to have authorisation to operate betting activities in a workplace, a workplace opening and operation licence should be obtained and: (i) the individual operator must be a Turkish citizen; (ii) the legal entity operator must employ at least one employee to operate the activities.

 4. Compliance